Spectral Concentration at the Edge of Stability: Information Geometry of Kernel Associative Memory: Discussion

 \subsection{Self-Organized Criticality in Memory}

-Our finding that the optimal memory state lies at the brink of information collapse (Fig.~\ref{fig:eos_diagram}) aligns with the hypothesis of Self-Organized Criticality (SOC)~\cite{Beggs2003} in biological neural networks.
+Our finding that the optimal memory state lies at the brink of information collapse (Fig.~\ref{fig:eos_diagram}) is reminiscent of the hypothesis of Self-Organized Criticality (SOC)~\cite{Beggs2003} in biological neural networks, in the sense that the system naturally tunes itself to a critical boundary.
 The brain is thought to operate at a critical point to maximize information transmission and dynamic range.
-Similarly, our KLR Hopfield network tunes itself to the ``Edge of Stability,'' maximizing the curvature of the statistical manifold to create deep attractors, while stopping just short of the singular region where memory capacity vanishes.
+Similarly, our KLR Hopfield network tunes itself to the Edge of Stability, maximizing the curvature of the statistical manifold to create deep attractors, while stopping just short of the singular region where memory capacity vanishes.
 This suggests that SOC may be a universal requirement for high-capacity associative memory.